 The first step in the site plan review process is that City staff reviews the plans to verify compliance with various ordinances, rules, and regulations; if you have gone through a BDT meeting and a Pre-Application Site Plan Review, most if not all potential issues have already been revealed and discussed.
-Staff from the building, zoning, engineering, wastewater, police, fire, and electric departments will closely review your site plan and be sure that your project meets the requirements for each department.
+Staff from the building, zoning, engineering, wastewater, police, fire, and electric departments will closely review your site plan and be sure that your project meets the requirements of their area of expertise.